automata-network/docs/docs/canarynet/userguide/token-bridge.md

 - Select `MetaMask`.<br>
 ![](../../assets/canaryimg/evm_sub_wallet_select.png){width="673" height="463"}<br>
 - Then you may need may need to enter password to unlock the MetaMask wallet extension if it hasn't been open for a while.
-- Connect Metamask to bridge dapp.
+- Connect Metamask to bridge dapp.<br>
 ![](../../assets/canaryimg/evm_sub_connect_dapp.png){width="673" height="463"}<br>
 - Change the network in MetaMask to `Ropsten Test Network`.<br>
 ![](../../assets/canaryimg/evm_sub_choose_ropsten.png){width="673" height="463"}<br>